sillihkram/Bruteforcing-SSH/README.md

 Downloading Dictionary Files
 ------------

 First we need some get our hands on some basic text files containing a list of commonly used usernames and passwords.
-These links are subject to change and for the sake of the lab/demo, these dict files will likely be available from this git repo in the future
+These links are subject to change and for the sake of the lab/demo it might just be easier to clone the git repo with `git clone https://github.com/sillihkram/Bruteforcing-SSH.git`.

 Download a list of common users & weak passwords